Kayleigh McEnany: Later career

 On March 2, 2021, McEnany joined Fox News as an on-air contributor.
 She was later named co-host of Outnumbered, alongside Harris Faulkner and Emily Compagno.

-In September of 2025, Fox News announced that McEnany was named host of a new Saturday morning program called Saturday in America with Kayleigh McEnany airing from 10am-12pm every Saturday morning beginning on September 20th.

 In May and June 2023, she served as an interim host of Fox News Tonight following the firing of Tucker Carlson.
-In May, in response to McEnany claiming that Trump's then primary rival Florida Governor Ron DeSantis was gaining on Trump in the polls for the Iowa primary, Trump called her “Kayleigh Milktoast McEnany”, an insult likely a misspelling of the word milquetoast.
+In May, in response to McEnany claiming that Trump's then primary rival Florida Governor Ron DeSantis was gaining on Trump in the polls for the Iowa primary.
+Trump responded by insulting her, calling her "Kayleigh Milktoast McEnany".

+In September 2025, Fox News announced that McEnany was named host of a new Saturday morning program called Saturday in America with Kayleigh McEnany airing from 10am-12pm every Saturday morning beginning on September 20.

 Personal life

 McEnany married Sean Gilmartin, a pitcher in Major League Baseball, in November 2017.
 The couple have one daughter who was born in November 2019.
 Due to a BRCA mutation that put her at high risk of developing breast cancer, McEnany underwent a preventive double mastectomy in 2018.
 In June 2022, she announced that she and her husband were expecting their second child.
 In December 2022, the couple welcomed a baby boy.

 On March 17, 2025 McEnany announced on Outnumbered that she and Gilmartin were expecting their third child in June 2025.
-It was announced on June 30, 2025 that she had given birth to a baby girl named Avery Grace.
+It was announced on June 30, 2025 that she had given birth to a baby girl.